dt-sophie/community-examples/dashboards/Apdex Dashboard/README.md

 - **Apdex Over Time (Line Chart)** – trend visualization of Apdex changes across time.
 - **Apdex History by Category (Bar Charts)** – shows the number and percentage of requests in each satisfaction category.

-You can also use the **Service filter** at the top to focus on individual services within the HipsterShop environment.
+You can also use the **Service filter** at the top to focus on individual services within your environment.

 ## ⚙️ Getting Started